Japanese destroyer Isokaze (1939): Career

-Isokaze was built in the Sasebo Naval Arsenal, laid down on November 25 1938, launched on June 19 1939, and commissioned on November 30 1940.
-Upon commissioning, Isokaze was assigned to the 17th destroyer division alongside her sistership Urakaze, with the destroyers Tanikaze and Hamakaze becoming eventual additions.
-Throughout most of 1941, Isokaze transitioned between various naval facilities, and went through many crew adjustments.
+Isokaze was constructed in the Sasebo Naval Arsenal, laid down on 25 November 1938, launched on 19 June 1939, and commissioned on 30 November 1940.
+Upon commissioning, Isokaze was designated to the 17th destroyer division alongside her sistership Urakaze (flagship of captain Sugiura Kajū) with the destroyers Tanikaze and Hamakaze becoming eventual additions.
+Throughout her peacetime career, Isokaze transitioned between various naval facilities, and went through many crew adjustments, being incorporated into the first air fleet on 1 May 1941, and then destroyer squadron 1 later on 18 July.
+On 16 October, Isokaze took part in training duties in the Bungo Channel in the led up to the Pacific War.